Rak-r/OpenPodCar_V2/README.md

 2. `mapper_params_slam_sync.yaml` and `mapper_params_slam_async.yaml` are the params file which are used to launch the slam-toolbox either in synchronous/asynchronous mode.

-3. Launch directory:

-   * The launch directory consists of nav2_launch.py which uses the default `nav2_bringup` package for launching all the nodes and takes the `nav2_params` from the config directory.
-It uses AMCL for localization which will also be started.
-     Command:

-     `cd <workspace>

-     `source install/setup.bash`

-     `ros2 launch pod2_navigation nav2_launch.py`

-   * To run the slam_toolbox for localization, we have to turn off the AMCL and map server.
+3. To run the slam_toolbox for localization, we have to turn off the AMCL and map server.
 For this, another launch file `navigation.launch.py` is there which launches the required nodes.
 Now run the slam_toolbox using the launch file.

-     `ros2 launch pod2_navigation slam_toolbox_sync.launch.py`.

-3. The launch directory consists of `OpenPodCar_NAV2.launch.py` which uses the default `nav2_bringup` package for launching all the nodes and takes the `parameters from the config directory.
-It uses AMCL for localization which will also be started.

-  * `cd <workspace>`

-  * `source install/setup.bash`

-  * Start the localization using AMCL: `ros2 launch pod2_description localization.launch.py`.

-  * Launch the navigation launch file which starts the nodes; plannar serever, controller server, bt navigator, behavioir server.

-  `ros2 launch pod2_navigation OpenPodCar_NAV2.launch.py slam:=false rviz:=true amcl:=true`.

-  * To run the slam_toolbox for localization,

-  `ros2 launch pod2_navigation OpenPodCar_NAV2.launch.py slam:=true rviz:=true amcl:=false`.
+     `ros2 launch pod2_navigation async_slam.launch.py`.

-4. If want to build the map using slam_toolbox, then change the mode to mapping in `mapper_params_online_async.yaml`.
+4. If want to build the localize using slam_toolbox, then change the mode to localization in `mapper_params_online_async.yaml`.

 5. The map can be saved either by command-line: ` ros2 run nav2_map_server map_saver_cli -f <name of the map>` or in rviz2 slam_toolbox plugin.
 More info could be found at: (https://github.com/SteveMacenski/slam_toolbox/tree/humble).